 - Craftsman: Since their $900m acquisition by Black & Decker in 2017, many tool heads have reported a significant drop in the overall quality of tools that Craftsman used to be known for.
 This is likely due to outsourcing the production of hand tools to China, a move that seems to have doomed every brand in this space before it.

 Best Tool Brand Buying Guide

-In general, we relied on the votes of home tool buyers as well as professional craftsman to reach our rankings of the top five-tool brands in the United States today.
-That said, there are a few other factors that were considered which helped us reach our final list.
+In general, we relied on the votes of home tool buyers as well as a professional craftsmen to reach our rankings of the top five-tool brands in the United States today.
+That said, there are a few other factors that were considered, which helped us reach our final list.